subrahmanyam-pampana/python-projects/imageProcessingNotes.md

 #below method takes one param.
 1. number of milliseconds to wait before closing the window.
 #if we pass Zero, it will wait untill the user press any Key and close window
 cv2.waitKey(0)

+#writing the image to current folder
+#below method takes two params.
+1. new image name.<valid image format> 2. image byte code
+#Note: below code convert the input png image to jpeg image. size of the both images different
+cv2.imwrite("newImage.jpg",img)
 ```
+### 1.2 Access and Understand Pixel Data
+- Image Data is stored as N Dimension Array Contains Rows, Columns
+- Each pixel is ranked with `RGB` color range arrays.
+Ex: [[255,2555,255],[255,2555,255],[255,2555,255]]
+- Important methods
+    *  `img.shape` gives `(Rows,columns,num_channels)`
+    *  `img.dtype` gives `dtype('uint8')`.unsigned integer of value 8.
+Which means there are maximum of 2 power 8 values in each pixel. i.e 0 - 255